At a Glance

 Questions and Ratings

 - Avoid too many written-response questions.
 Typing on a mobile device can be cumbersome, and can lead to participant fatigue during the study.
-Use written-response questions sparingly, and where possible use verbal responses instead.
+Use written-response questions sparingly, and use verbal responses instead.

 - Direct participants to write their answers to written-response questions in “box below”.
 Some participants begin answering the written-response questions verbally, so the entire response may not be captured in writing.
 Reminding them to type their answers in the provided box will help you capture the full written response.

 - Multiple choice and rating scales are great for mobile tests.
 Try to incorporate these types of questions (if available) in your study, because they don’t require lots of typing.